 Who Wrote "Carrickfergus"?

-Absolutely no idea ... it i said that "Carrickfergus" might be traced to an old Irish language song "Do bhí bean uasal" (literally "There Was a Noblewoman"), maybe written by Cathal Buí Mac Giolla Ghunna (died 1745).
+Absolutely no idea... it is said that "Carrickfergus" might be traced to an old Irish language song "Do bhí bean uasal" (literally "There Was a Noblewoman"), may be written by Cathal Buí Mac Giolla Ghunna (who died in 1745).
 This song was printed in the mid-19th century in Cork, but the lyrics dealt not with a longing for home, but with a cuckolded husband, in a bawdy way.

-Compare that to the lyrics above ... nope, doesn't make sense.
+Compare that to the lyrics above and you'll see it doesn't match up.

 The modern version might owe its existence to actor Peter O'Toole, the story goes that he sang it to Dominic Behan, who wrote down the words, improvising a bit, and made a recording in the 1960s.
 Knowing what tenuous hold on reality in general O'Toole had at times, it might well have been a few songs distilled into one heady brew that he sang.

 "Carrickfergus" in Pop Culture